-- 1. The Deed of Variation dated 24 November 2007 made by the Claimant in her capacity as executrix of the estate of Ellen Mary Bolton be rectified by the alterations reflected in the text of the Deed of Variation appended to this order, namely: - (a) Inserting the sentence "By Clause 2(a) of the Original Will the freehold of the property known as 43 Crosby Road (the Property) is devised to the Testator's sister Ellen Mary Bolton absolutely" at the beginning of clause 3 of the Preamble. - (b) Substituting for the word "Clause 4" in clause 3 of the Preamble the word "Clause 5" - (c) Adding in clause 6 of the Preamble immediately after the words "has agreed that" the following: "both the Property and " - (d) Substituting for the word "1979" in clause 4 of the Deed the word "1984" - (e) Adding in the introductory words of the Schedule immediately after the words "save that" the words "Clause 2(a) of the Original Will shall be deleted and" - 2.
-The First to Fourth Defendants' costs of and incidental to this claim, to be assessed on the standard basis if not agreed, are to be paid by the Claimant. - 3.
+- 1. The deed of variation dated 24 November 2007 made by the claimant in her capacity as executrix of the estate of Ellen Mary Bolton be rectified by the alterations reflected in the text of the deed of variation appended to this order, b namely: - (a) Inserting the sentence 'By cl 2(a) of the Original Will the freehold of the property known as 43 Crosby Road (the Property) is devised to the Testator's sister Ellen Mary Bolton absolutely' at the beginning of cl 3 of the Preamble. - (b) Substituting for the word 'cl 4' in cl 3 of the Preamble the word 'cl 5', - (c) Adding in cl 6 of the Preamble immediately after the words 'has agreed that' the following: 'both the Property and'. - (d) Substituting for the word '1979' in cl 4 of the Deed the word '1984'. - (e) Adding in the introductory words of the Schedule immediately after the words 'save that' the words 'cl 2(a) of the Original Will shall be deleted and'. - 2.
+The first to fourth defendants' costs of and incidental to this claim, to be assessed on the standard basis if not agreed, are to be paid by the claimant. - 3.
 There shall be no further order as to costs.